twc-openstack/puppet-rge/README.md

       classes => 'my::rge::kernel_upgrade',
     }

-If no classes are specified, then a `hiera_array` call will be used to lookup the classes to include.
+If no classes are specified, then a `hiera_array('rge::classes_include')` call will be used to lookup the classes to include.
 This can be useful to include roles from multiple categories (role, site, etc).

 # Implementation